mmmbacon/smart_todo/planning/plan.md

   L - Hey I noticed a typo in one of your existing items.
 Can you edit items?

-  B - No problem.
-That's an easy fix.
+  B - Yes, that's an easy fix.
 I just click the little edit icon and change the name...
-While I'm in here I can also change the completed status if I like... or I can change the category.
-For example, maybe I want to buy Aladdin.
-(On VHS, if I'm you and still living in the stone age)....
+While I'm in here I can also change the category if I like--for example, maybe I want to buy Aladdin....
+I can also change the completed status if I like...
+If I hit save... the lists update.

   BM - Edit the alladin description, category, and completion status.
 Save the item.

   L - Hey I seen a deletion option in the edit window.

   B - Yes.
 Let's say I heard that Alladin was terrible and change my mind about buying it.
 I can take it off my list....Now that I'm not watching Aladdin, I have a hole in my Friday.
-Maybe I'll check out Hitchhikers Guide to the Galaxy'.
+Maybe I'll add Hitchhikers Guide to the Galaxy'.

   BM - Delete Alladin item.

-  L - What if I wanted to read the book first?
+  L - Isn't that a movie and a book?
+How will it know which category to put it in?

-  B - You can edit it through the edit dialog that I showed you earlier, or just grab the item and drag it into a new category.
+  B - If the app finds that something is both a movie and book, it'll assign it to the category I use most often--assuming that if I have 20 movies on my list and 0 books, I probably like watching TV better than I like reading.
+If I actually did want the book, I can change the category through the edit dialog that I showed you earlier, or I can just grab the item and drag it into a new category.

   BM - Move hitchhikers guide into books.